Main Content Region

 • I require my students to go to the Writing Center, how can I verify their appointment?

 • We send emails containing a spreadsheet of your students’ visits.
-These reports go out several times a term.
-For a detailed summary of our reporting method, please visit our reporting page.
+These reports go out several times each term.
+For a detailed summary of our reporting methods, please visit our reporting page.

 • Yes.
-Faculty make appointments to work on drafting prompts, handouts, and syllabi.
-Faculty have also worked with consultants on research papers, grants and more.
+Faculty are welcome and do make appointments to work on their own writing projects, including drafting writing prompts, handouts, and syllabi.

 • How are Writing Center consultants hired and trained?

 • Writing consultants are graduate and undergraduate students from a variety of majors.
-They are selected by an interview panel of current Writing Center consultants, staff, and directors.
-After being hired, and for the duration of their time at the CSUSB Writing Centers, all consultants engage in regular mentoring time, weekly meetings, yearly evaluations, and a variety of professional development opportunities.
+They are selected by an interview panel of current Writing Center consultants, staff, and the director.
+Applicants are also required to provide references from faculty and two different writing samples.
+After being hired, and for the duration of their time at the CSUSB Writing Centers, all consultants engage in regular mentoring time, weekly meetings, evaluations, and a variety of professional development opportunities including workshops within the center and around campus, and participation in the Southern California Writing Centers Association annual conference.

 • I teach online classes, can my students make online appointments?

 • Yes.
-We currently have two types of online tutoring available: email and Zoom.
+We currently have two types of online tutoring available: synchronous sessions via Zoom and asynchronous sessions via email.

-• In email consultations, students upload their papers to their appointment.
-In 2 business days, but often sooner, the student will receive feedback.
-The feedback is attached to their appointment and emailed.
+• In email consultations, students upload their papers to their appointment along with guiding questions and context that may be helpful for the consultant to understand their process, project, and goals.
+Within 2 business days, but often sooner, the student will receive feedback.
+The feedback is attached to their appointment and emailed to them.
+It should arrive as a PDF that is easily accessed by a variety of applications.

 • Please visit our online tutoring page for more information.